hfilosa/Final-Project-Fall/README.md

 Henry Filosa & Alice Xue

 A repository for the final project.
 Our project is chess in the terminal window.
 It can replicate all the features of chess such as castling, pawn promotion, en passants and certifying that moves do not put a player in check.
-It also has eight different colors to play with.
+Due to the complexity of identifying checkmate, we cannot verify if a checkmate is present in the game.
+Our game also has eight different colors for the users to play with (please note that colors are not available for Windows OS, so the game is not optimal for Windows users).

 12/22 - Started laying the groundwork of the project by creating class files for every type of piece.
 Our board will be represented by an array of these classes.